 The reducing environment in the host sand is generally the result of carbonaceous material within the formation or leaked reductant gases originating from deep hydrocarbon sources.
 Pyrite is inherently associated with both and is a significant indicator of a reducing environment.
 Reduced sands are typically light to medium gray and represent the regional framework prior to mineralization.
 The reducing environment is subsequently altered by the passage of the oxidizing solution front.
 Alteration typically involves oxidation of pyrite and other iron-bearing minerals to limonite/goethite, or locally hematite, and destruction of carbonaceous material.
-As a result, altered (oxidized) sands in Shirley Basin are typically gellow; the name, less commonly, reddish brown in color.
+As a result, altered (oxidized) sands in Shirley Basin are typically yellowish green, pale yellow, tan and, less commonly, reddish brown in color.